dflat2/MCGalaxyPlugins/README.md

 Each plugin has its own folder.
 Let's say for instance that you want to install the Erosion plugin.

-1. From the Github directory browser, click on the Erosion folder, then Erosion.cs, then on the Raw button.
-2. Download this file into you mcgalaxy/plugins folder.
+1. In the *Plugins* section below, download `Erosion.cs` into your `mcgalaxy/plugins` folder.
-3. If your server isn't running already, run it (CLI or GUI, doesn't matter).
+2. If your server isn't running already, run it (CLI or GUI, doesn't matter).
-4. Once the server is loaded, type `/pcompile Erosion` in the console.
+3. Once the server is loaded, type `/pcompile Erosion` in the console.
 If this step causes an error, please post it in the issues section of this repository so that I can investigate it.
-5. Then, run `/pload Erosion` in the console.
+4. Then, run `/pload Erosion` in the console.
-6. The plugin is now loaded.
-Connect to your server and run `/help erosion` to get started!
+5. The plugin is now loaded.
+Connect to your server and run `/help erosion` to get started.

 When restarting your server, the plugin will be loaded automatically.